aradpls/Deep-learning-CNN-for-detecting-pneumonia-in-chest-X-ray-Image-Processing-project/README.md

 a.
 You need to down load ChestXRay2017 (data) from this link for the orignial images: https://data.mendeley.com/datasets/rscbjbr9sj/2?__hstc=25856994.29e4ec1469fa40bcc3d958401a668b76.1706792526633.1706792526633.1706792526633.1&__hssc=25856994.1.1706792526633&__hsfp=176049148

 b.
-Down load the py file (tensor_flow_xray) run the code on spyder (before you run make sure that paths match to ur computer).
+Down load the py file (image_processing_code_chest_xray) run the code on spyder (before you run make sure that paths match to ur computer).

 c.Create a zip file with the outputed images (or you can down-load it from here for easy use and then zip it - ChestXrayoutput).